Dear customers and business partners,

 The controller of your personal data is Kongresové centrum Praha, a.s., 5. května 1640/65, Nusle, 140 00 Praha 4, ID: 63080249, entered in the Commercial Register maintained at the Metropolitan Court in Prague, section B, file 3275 (Prague Congress Centre).

 2. Who processes your personal data?

-Your personal data is processed by Kongresové centrum Praha, a.s. or by selected
+Your personal data is processed by Prague Congress Centre or by selected

 processors, who also provide sufficient and credible guarantees of the safeguarding of your personal data protection (for example, providers of IT services and services in the area of security, accountants, providers of analytical services and other suppliers).
 Your personal data is thoroughly protected and processed in accordance with applicable laws and regulations.
-You may address your queries concerning personal data protection and application of your rights at email@example.com or by phone on +420 261 171 111.
+The contact person for the personal data protection agenda is Jan Peroutka, phone number: +420 261 172 511, e-mail: email@example.com.
+You may also address your queries concerning personal data protection and application of your rights at firstname.lastname@example.org.

 3. For which purposes do we process personal data?

 We only process those personal data, and to such an extent, that enable us to be able to

 provide you with our services, adhere to our statutory obligations and protect our legitimate interest.
 We collect the personal data of our clients, including former clients, who have given consent to use continuing to contact them with the offer of our services.
 We may process your personal data for the following purposes: